anirudhkhatry/anirudhkhatry-website/content/authors/admin/_index.md

 Anirudh Khatry is currently working as a research intern at Microsoft Research, Bangalore, India.
 He primarily works on Document AI techniques using Program Synthesis and Machine Learning.
 Anirudh has a bachelor's degree from Veermata Jijabai Technological Institute (V.J.T.I) in Information Technology.

+Outside of work Anirudh enjoys playing the guitar and listening to songs.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.